dojo/docs/dojo/xhrPost.rst

           //Stop the submit event since we want to control form submission. event.preventDefault();
           event.stopPropagation();
-          alert("Meow");

-          //The parameters to pass to xhrPost, the url, how to handle it, and the callbacks. var xhrArgs = {
+          //The parameters to pass to xhrPost, the form, how to handle it, and the callbacks.
+          //Note that there isn't a url passed.  xhrPost will extract the url to call from the form's
+          //'action' attribute.
+You could also leave off the action attribute and set the url of the xhrPost object
+          //either should work.
+          var xhrArgs = {
             form: dojo.byId("myform"),
             handleAs: "text",